 Imagine yourself standing in front of your best friend.
 A friend you have trusted more than anyone you’d trusted in your entire life.
 A friend you’d cared for like your own brother.
-A friend whom you’d known for years, shared many priceless moments of growing up together, stumbling upon little moments of life that makes life special.
-A friend you’d shared your dreams, shared your secrets.
+Whom you’d known for years, shared many priceless moments of growing up together, stumbling upon little moments of life that makes life special.
+With whom you’ve shared your dreams, shared your secrets.

 A friend for whom you would put your life at stake, if required.

 Now imagine facing the same friend, knowing the fact that he has betrayed you.
 Stabbed you in the back.
 Sold your trust for his benefit, personal or professional.
 It doesn’t matter.
 Imagine the shock and disbelief enveloping you in face of this truth.
 Your body is filled with pain.
-Your mind with hatred.
-Your heart crying with a feeling as if wrung like a wet towel.
+Mind with hatred.
+And your heart crying with a feeling as if wrung like a wet towel.
 All years’ of love getting transformed into an acrid feeling that is rusting you from inside.

 What would you do?
 What would anyone would normally do?